 Instead of being a piece of physical material that sits on top of the screen, it’s instead a black digital blob that hides the front-facing camera and Face ID sensors, which are housed underneath the screen.

-The feature is designed to surface useful information, like when AirPods are connected, or when the device is being charged.
+The best aspect of the Dynamic Island is its ability to change in shape and size to whichever application is active.
+It’s designed to surface useful information, like when AirPods are connected, or when the device is being charged.
 It’ll surface a tiny thumbnail of the album art from Apple Music, show when Apple Pay is being accessed, or when the do-not-disturb mode is switched on.

 These icons appear as an expansion on either side of the sensors and, thanks to the way the pixels match the black sensors, the animations look impressively seamless.